EUGENE M. MCCARTHY, PHD GENETICS

 Tursiops aduncus [Indo-Pacific Bottle-nosed Dolphin]

 × Tursiops truncatus [Common Bottle-nosed Dolphin] CANHR.
 CON: Atlantic, Indian, and Pacific oceans.
 Kemper says a specimen collected off the southern coast of Australia was a suspected hybrid on the basis of its mtDNA haplotype and that other individuals in her study were morphologically intermediate.
 Aduncus is an inshore form, truncatus, a larger, offshore form.
 The two are often lumped under T. truncatus.
 Wang et al. argue that reproductive isolation between these dolphins must be nearly complete, but mention a likely natural hybrid (p.
 154).
-However, they are so similar that hybrids, both captive and natural, may be underreported (see Introduction, p.
-00).
+However, they are so similar that dolphin hybrids of this type, both captive and natural, may be underreported.
 International Zoo Yearbook 1988 (p.
 465); Kemper 2004 (pp. 30, 42-43); Sylvestre and Tasaka 1985; Wang et al. 2000.

 Tursiops truncatus [Common Bottle-nosed Dolphin]

-See also: Delphinus capensis; D. delphis; Globicephala macrorhynchus; Grampus griseus; Lagenorhynchus obliquidens L. obscurus; Pseudorca crassidens; Sousa chinensis; Stenella frontalis; Steno bredanensis; Tursiops aduncus.
+See also: Delphinus capensis; D. delphis; Globicephala macrorhynchus; Grampus griseus; Lagenorhynchus obliquidens, L. obscurus; Pseudorca crassidens; Sousa chinensis; Stenella frontalis, S. longirostris; Steno bredanensis; Tursiops aduncus.

 × Delphinapterus leucas [Beluga] NHR??
-Post (2001) suggests an aberrant fossil atlas (Late Pleistocene-Early Holocene) from the North Sea might be the result of a “liaison between a white whale (Delphinapterus leucas) and a bottle-nose dolphin (Tursiops truncatus).”
+Post (2001) suggests an aberrant fossil atlas (Late Pleistocene-Early Holocene) from the North Sea might from a whale-dolphin hybrid resulting from a “liaison between a white whale (Delphinapterus leucas) and a bottle-nose dolphin (Tursiops truncatus).”
 D. leucas is assigned to family Monodontidae, so this is an interfamilial cross.

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).